Description of Program

 A textbook is required for this program.
 Upon registration, you will receive detailed information to purchase the textbook.

 This 10-week activity is offered two times a year.

 |July 31||Sept.
 22|

-The purpose of this activity is to enable the learner to successfully incorporate current therapeutic guidelines and best practice in the management of patients experiencing pain.
+The learning outcome of this activity is to enable the learner to successfully incorporate current therapeutic guidelines and best practice in the management of patients experiencing pain.

 At the conclusion of this program, the participant will be able to:

 The content is delivered asynchronous via the online learning management system, Blackboard.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

 40 contact hours (6 hours specific to Pharmacotherapeutics)